lukeraymonddowning/poser/README.md

 When working with Many-to-Many relationships, you may want to store data on the pivot table.
 You may use this method to do so, passing in an associative array of column names with desired values.
 This should be called on the related factory, not the root-level factory.

+#### `->afterCreating(Closure $closure)`
+Allows you to provide a hook that will be called when the given factory has created its model(s).
+This allows you to perform additional setup to created models.
+It can be placed on relationships as well as the parent model.

 ### `php artisan make:poser` API